AdaCore/RecordFlux/examples/apps/dccp/README.md

 ## DCCP Specification

-RecordFlux was used to generate the "DCCP specification" for this project.
 Note that the DCCP protocol was **NOT** implemented in its entirety.
 The core of the protocol is the **Generic Header**; a fairly simple implementation of this is implemented in RecordFlux.
 A small portion of **Additional Fields** and **Options** are also implemented so as to align with the Wireshark sample data set.
 Additionally, the **Application Data Area** of the protocol is lightly implemented here based on Wireshark data.

-The DCCP Specification file is located in the **\specs** folder of each application.
+The DCCP Specification file is located in the `specs` directory.

-The message graph (generated from the specification file) is located in the **\out** folder of each application.
+The message graph (generated from the specification file) is located in the `graphs` directory.
 This provides a visual graph of the message itself, which can be useful for understanding and/or message interpretation.

 ## HOWTO: Generate a Message Graph

 To generate a message graph using RecordFlux, locate the message spec and enter the following into the terminal window:

-`rflx graph -d ./out dccp.rflx`
+`rflx graph -d graphs specs/dccp.rflx`

-For the above, **out** is the output directory for the graph and **dccp.rflx** is the spec file.
+For the above, `graphs` is the output directory for the graph and `dccp.rflx` is the spec file.

 ## HOWTO: Generate Code Files from a Specification

 To generate code files for the RecordFlux specification, locate the message spec and enter the following into the terminal window:

-`rflx generate -d ./generated/ dccp.rflx`
+`rflx generate -d build/generated specs/dccp.rflx`

-For the above, **generated** is the output directory for the generated code files and **dccp.rflx** is the spec file.
+For the above, `build/generated` is the output directory for the generated code files and `dccp.rflx` is the spec file.

 ## HOWTO: Validate the Specification

 RecordFlux provides the ability to validate a message specification with real world files in a RAW format.
 To run validate and generate a corresponding report, locate the message spec and enter the following into the terminal window:

-`rflx validate --coverage -v ./test/valid/ dccp.rflx DCCP::Header`
+`rflx validate --coverage -v tests/samples/valid -- specs/dccp.rflx DCCP::Packet`

-For the above, **./test/valid** is the folder in which "valid" sample RAW files are located and **dccp.rflx** is the spec file.
+For the above, `tests/samples/valid` is the directory in which "valid" sample RAW files are located and `dccp.rflx` is the spec file.